joeclark-phd/granite/README.md

 ## technologies

-- Java 8
+- Java 11
-  - Java is up to version 12 at the time of writing, but Java 8 was a major milestone that every dev should be comfortable with.
+  - Java releases a "long term support" version every three years; the current one is Java 11, and every Java app should be *at least* on Java 11.
+Our continuous integration should test the code also on the latest "short term support" version, which is Java 13 at the time of writing.
+The next "long term support" version will be Java 17 due out in September 2021.

 - Spring Boot
   - This framework does a lot behind the scenes, which lets us keep our own codebase smaller, hence more readable and maintainable by future devs.